Skip to the main content.

 “Interesting new feature, but why the spike,” she wonders.

-Quickly scrolling down the breakdown by the type of threats auto-categorized by ASI, she spots a similar spike in Vulnerabilities on the same day.
+Quickly scrolling down the breakdown by the type of threats auto-categorized by ASE, she spots a similar spike in Vulnerabilities on the same day.

 Attack Surface Intelligence dashboard showing Vulnerability scores